Woodman Point

 Woodman Point is a headland on the west coast of Western Australia.
 It is located in the Perth suburb of Coogee, 22 km south-south-west of the city centre and 8 km south of Fremantle.
 It extends westward into the Indian Ocean.
 The coastal waters immediately to the north of the point are known as Owen Anchorage, while to the south is Jervoise Bay.
 Woodman Point marks the northern extent of Cockburn Sound.

 Woodman Point is contained completely within the Woodman Point Regional Park, a 54 ha regional park with recreational facilities including parklands, playgrounds, jetties, and a caravan park; and historic sites including a World War II prisoner-of-war camp and World War II munitions bunkers.

+The remnant vegetation of the area was documented by Robert Powell and Jame Emberson in the book Woodman Point: a relic of Perth's coastal vegetation in 1981.

 History

 Woodman Point was named after Thomas Woodman, who accompanied Captain James Stirling on the 1827 HMS Success expedition that explored the upper reaches of the Swan River.
 When Stirling returned in 1829 with the first settlers for the Swan River Colony, Woodman Point would have been one of the first mainland landmarks sighted by the new arrivals.

 In the 1880s a quarantine station was established there to isolate immigrants from the community whilst being cleared of smallpox, bubonic plague and Spanish influenza that was ravaging Europe, the Americas and Asia.

 The facility continued to be used intermittently as a quarantine station until about 1979 when it closed.
 The buildings, including dormitories and administration buildings as well as the crematorium, were placed in the Register of the National Estate in 1999.
 The dormitories and most other buildings are currently in use for school and other groups and now known as Woodman Point Recreation Camp.